 PMI's approach to overcome these challenges is to leverage Field Technicians' visits to farms to do the monitoring and continuous training, and internal procedures to ensure full transparency and accountability.
 PMI and its suppliers employ over 3,500 Field Technicians, each supporting on average 128 farmers.
 However, Field Technicians are generally trained in agronomy and are not social audit experts.
 They spend a specific but ultimately limited amount of time on each farm, at regular intervals throughout the whole season.
-The approach to surfacing problematic issues is anchored on the relationships these Field Technicians but also building trust, discussing issues together and taking sensible approaches to resolve problems, bringing concrete support to farmers when they are faced with real barriers and problematic practices.
+The approach to surfacing problematic issues is anchored on the relationships these Field Technicians establish with farmers: being firm and clear about the company's expectations but also building trust, discussing issues together and taking sensible approaches to resolve problems, bringing concrete support to farmers when they are faced with real barriers and problematic practices.